-Our students are treated with dignity and respect.
-Their happiness and safety are our top priorities.
+A wellbeing framework ensuring all students are treated with dignity and respect.

 All children should be able to learn in an environment where they feel safe and supported.

 The wellbeing and safety of all students is central to the purpose of Catholic education and we acknowledge that healthy relationships and exceptional pastoral care are core to each child’s positive experience at school.
 Our schools and colleges are places where students are nurtured to grow, to belong and to be safe.

 A sense of wellbeing and connectedness in schools promotes optimal development of the person as a whole and contributes to academic success.
 Catholic Schools Parramatta Diocese supports social and emotional welfare by equipping students and their parents with effective strategies, recommendations and tools.